pastor bill moberly

 As Director, he travels twice annually to Eastern Europe and travels across the US sharing about the ministry of EEMN.
 His passion is challenging and equipping churches for strategic involvement in the Great Commission.

-Pastor Bill and his wife Sally grew up in Bloomington, MN and have been married over 39 years.
-They have seven children, eleven grandchildren, and their two teenage daughters still live at home.
+Pastor Bill and his wife Sally grew up in Bloomington, MN and have been married 40 years.
+They have seven children and eleven grandchildren (so far!).